Justin Trudeau

 colored italics

-delivered originally in the French Canadian language with English
+delivered originally in the French Canadian language as presented here:

 |